alimanfoo/alimanfoo.github.io/_posts/2016-09-21-genotype-compression-benchmark.md

                     fontsize=8)
 {% endhighlight %}

 Below are several plots of compression and decompression speed.
-In the plots I've included the compression ratios as well as annotations (e.g., "53.7X") for easy reference.
-Note that ``clevel=0`` means no compression.
+In the plots I've included the compression ratios as well as annotations (e.g., "61.1X") for easy reference.
+Note that ``clevel=0`` means no compression within Blosc, and ``None`` means no compressor at all (memory copy).

 {% highlight python %}